-Position is responsible for the planning, budgeting and overall management of the maintenance, repair and renovation of campos facilities, custodial services, grounds maintenance, heating, ventilation and air conditioning systems, and eampus security.
+Position is responsible for the planning, budgeting and overall management of the maintenance, repair and renovation of campus facilities, custodial services, grounds maintenance, heating, ventilation and air conditioning systems, and campus security.
 Lee College is currently beginning a major building and renovation program.
 Qualifications include:

-Bachelor's degree or equivalent in mochanical, civil or electrical engineering, architecture, or other field closely related to the responsibilities of the position.
-Significant management experience in plant operations, preferably at a college or university.
-Demonstrated management and technical skills needed to administer all physical plant functions.
-Excellent communication and interpersonal skills.
+- Bachelor's degree or equivalent in mechanical, civil or electrical engineering, architecture, or other field closely related to the responsibilities of the position. - responsibilities of the position. + Significant management experience - in plant operations, preferably at a college or university. - Demonstrated management and technical skills needed to administer all physical plant - functions. - Excellent communication and interpersonal skills.